kestra-io/docs/content/blogs/2023-05-09-analyzing-processing-logs-azure-kestra.md

       imageName: custom_python
 ```

+It's worth mentioning that credentials can be set in plain text, but this is not recommended for security reasons.
+Kestra offers more secure methods for storing secrets, which you can learn about in the documentation.
+For further details, please refer to the [Kestra Administrator Guide](https://kestra.io/docs/administrator-guide).

 ## Orchestrating the Workflow with Kestra

 Kestra can be used to manage the process of transferring logs from your sources to Azure Blob Storage and orchestrating the execution of the Azure Batch application.